SAIS-S2S-Technology/Roadmap/Roadmap.md

 ## Our graduate school, Johns Hopkins SAIS

 We are located at and funded by the Johns Hopkins Paul H. Nitze School of Advanced International Studies (SAIS).
-Our official status at SAIS is that of a student organization and we are funded under these terms [link to partnerships].
+Our official status at SAIS is that of a student organization and we are funded under corresponding terms [link to partnerships].

-We appreciate the chance to act as part of the SAIS community.
+We appreciate the opportunity to act as part of the SAIS community.
 For over 75 years SAIS has educated students in international relations and international economics.
-Emphasizing theory as well as practice, SAIS has graduated a highly diverse group of over 20,000 alumni with careers spanning academia, entrepreneurship, non-governmental work and diplomacy.
+Emphasizing theory as well as practice, SAIS has graduated a highly diverse group of over 20,000 alumni with careers spanning academia, entrepreneurship, non-governmental organizations and diplomacy.
 In its pursuit to educate gloabl leaders, SAIS is guided by the vision of its founders, Paul H. Nitze and Christian A. Herter.
 Nitze and Herter sought new methods of preparing men and women to cope with the international responsibilities that would be thrust upon the United States following the end of World War II.
-As the accelerating pace of technological progress is creating new responsabilities and changing the geopolitical landscape, the  forward-thinking leadership of Nitze and Herter has inspired us to start SAIS.Technology S2S.
+As accelerating technological progress is creating new responsabilities in a changed the geopolitical landscape, the vision of Nitze and Herter has inspired us to start SAIS.Technology S2S.

-Through his work in the Strategic Arms Limitation Talks (SALT) and his numerous writings, Paul Nitze gained intimite familiarity with many of the challenges that shape today's discussions on the intersection of global policy and technological progress.
-In his writings on foreign policy Nitze developed four themes that closely guide SAIS.Technology S2S:
+Through his work in the Strategic Arms Limitation Talks (SALT) and his numerous writings, Paul Nitze gained intimite familiarity with many of the challenges that shape today's discussions on global policy and technological progress.
+In his writings on foreign policy Nitze developed four themes that closely guide us:

-* To educate generalists who have "the ability, on the one hand, to tap the wisdom of the past and give it continuity into the present, and, on the other hand, to sense the possibilities of the future as they emerge from the developing present" []
+* Educate generalists who have "the ability, on the one hand, to tap the wisdom of the past and give it continuity into the present, and, on the other hand, to sense the possibilities of the future as they emerge from the developing present" []
-* To develop a theory of international relations that is continously adjustable and provides a valuable practical tool
-*

-In his writings on foreign policy Nitze emphasized the importance of an education that results in "the ability, on the one hand, to tap the wisdom of the past and give it continuity into the present, and, on the other hand, to sense the possibilities of the future as they emerge from the developing present".

-Education
-Theory as a conceptual and adaptive tool to guide practive Ethics
+* Deploy theory as a conceptual tool for decision-making and ensure that this tool can be adjusted continuously
-The effect of technological progress, specificially relating to new weapon systems, and its impact on alliances

- the ability, on the one hand, to tap the wisdom of the past and give it continuity into the present, and, on the other hand, to sense the possibilities of the future as they emerge from the developing present".
+* Guarantee that an ethical framework guides and gives meaning to analysis without reducing complexity
+* Advance a holistic strategy for the adaption of new technologies as they are being developed

+So why is SAIS.Technologz S2S a valuable addition to the SAIS community?

 Why did Bloomberg L.P. create Bloomberg Beta?
 Bloomberg wants a window into the world of startups to understand meaningful trends early, and know founders and companies long before it becomes obvious that they will be significant.
 To do this, Bloomberg wants a way to support founders and collaborate with them that doesn’t involve an ordinary commercial relationship.
 (Many startups are not ready to partner with Bloomberg — or any established, larger company — until they’ve grown, settled on a direction, and decided to make a partnership a priority.
 That can take as long as a few years after the company is founded.)